VILAS07/OnemedAI/README.md

 # 🧠 OnemedAI – AI Radiology Report Comparator

-OnemedAI is an advanced AI-powered tool that compares **AI-generated radiology reports** with **radiologist-written reports**, identifies key differences, and enables interactive exploration using local or cloud-based LLMs.
+OnemedAI is an advanced AI-powered tool that compares **AI-generated radiology reports** with **radiologist-written reports**, identifies key differences, and enables interactive exploration using local or cloud-based LLM

 ---